oracle-livelabs/analytics-ai/picaso-genai-oda/oda/oda.md

 In this lab, you will:

-* Provision an ODA instance
-* Import and configure a skill to use GenAI Agents
+* Import and configure a skill to use GenAI Agent
-* Add new Skill to PICASO (ODA)
+* Add newly imported Skill to PICASO (ODA)

 ### Prerequisites

 This lab assumes you have:

 * All previous labs successfully completed
-* Must have an Administrator Account or Permissions to manage several OCI Services: Digital Assistant
+* Must have an Administrator Account or Permissions to manage several OCI Services: Digital Assistant, Generative AI agent, IAM.

 ## Task 1: Dynamic Group and Policy Definition